raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 ![Speed](/assets/images/speed.jpg)

-# Part II: The fast approach
+# Part II: The single pass approach

 In production systems, memory and performance can matter greatly, especially for an algorithm that may be analyzing data at scale.
 We can transform our "pipelined" solution into a single pass with a bit of care.